odinuv/web/articles/database-tech/index.md

 {% endhighlight %}

 Which will essentially run the above SQL query.
-When you insert a row with automatically generated key, you don't provide the column in the SQL `INSERT` statements.
+When you insert a row with an automatically generated key, you don't provide the column in the SQL `INSERT` statements.
 This means that a default value of the column will be used, which is `nextval('relation_type_id_relation_type_seq')`.
 The `nextval` function will increment the last number of the sequence and return the new value.
 This value will be inserted in the row of `my_table`.
 The `currval` function will return the current value of the sequence (without modifying it).
-In the above example, the `lastInsertId` function of the PDO PHP library essential runs the `SELECT currval` query.
+In the above example, the `lastInsertId` function of the PDO PHP library essentially runs the `SELECT currval` query.

-Note that are few catches in the above system.
-A minor one is that if you creat a table with `SERIAL` data type, and then export the table from the database (e.g. to move the database to another server), it will be exported as `INTEGER`.
+Note that there are few catches in the above system.
+A minor one is that if you create a table with the `SERIAL` data type, and then export the table from the database (e.g. to move the database to another server), it will be exported as an `INTEGER`.
 This is no big deal, because the sequences will be exported too and everything will work as expected.
-A bigger catch is that in you should never explicitly state a value of the autogenerated key.
+A bigger catch is that should never explicitly state a value of the auto-generated key.
-If you would run a query:
+If you run a query:

 {% highlight sql %}
 INSERT INTO relation_type (name) VALUES ('new type');
 {% endhighlight %}

-The database system will automatically assign e.g. value 10 to the `id_relation_type` of `new type`.
+The database system will automatically assign e.g. the value 10 to the `id_relation_type` of `new type`.
 If you then run:

 {% highlight sql %}
 INSERT INTO relation_type (id_relation_type, name) VALUES (11, 'another type');
 {% endhighlight %}

-The above query will insert value 11 in the `id_relation_type` column, but it will not update the sequence!
+The above query will insert the value 11 in the `id_relation_type` column, but it will not update the sequence!
 When you then run a query:

 {% highlight sql %}